vmstio/vmstio/docus/content/rules/abandoned.md

 - Manual moderator account approval

 Accounts that are created, but then do not complete e-mail/hCaptcha confirmation within three days are automatically deleted.
-Additionally, Accounts that complete moderator approval but are then abandoned, are subject to deletion after 30 days.
+Additionally, accounts that complete moderator approval but are then abandoned, are subject to deletion after 30 days.

-Approved accounts which have any pattern of usage during this period, as defined below, will generally not be automatically deleted:
+Approved accounts which have any pattern of usage during this period, as defined below, will generally not be considered abanonded:

 - Setting profile data such as an avatar or biography information
 - Performing any customization of account settings